php-cache/documentation/README.md

 $pool->hasItem('|users|4711|followers|12|likes'); // False
 ```

-#### Removes stalled items
+#### Remove stalled items

-When you do tagging or hierachy we store lots of items in cache that are never removed.
-Some implementations of cache (not adapters nor pools) like Redis and Memcache will automatically remove these when they stalled or not longer used.
-That is why tagging and hierarchy will work better on such implementation.
+Tagging and hierachy store lots of extra items in cache that never are activly removed.
+Some implementations of cache storages like Redis and Memcache will automatically remove these items when they stalled or not longer used.
+That is why tagging and hierarchy will work better on such cache storages.

 ## Cache pool implementations